surma/surma.dev/content/things/omt-for-three-xr.md

 }
 ```

-> **Note:** Another feature request for the WebXR API: I’d love to get access to the positional data (both for the HMD and controllers) from a worker.
+> **Note:** Another feature request for the WebXR API: I’d love to get access to the positional data (both for the HMD and the controllers) in a worker.
 Since those are tied to a XR session, I’m not sure if that is easily possible, though.

 We have now fully replicated the functionality of the original game, with the physics calculations are isolated to a worker.